Jeremy Davis: Paramore

 The band was eventually signed to a deal on Fueled by Ramen.
-Paramore released their first album, All We Know Is Falling, without him.
+As they were recording their first album All We Know Is Falling in Orlando, Florida, Davis told the other members his intentions to quit the band.
+Paramore released the album without him.
 For this time, Davis was replaced by John Hembree.
 He rejoined soon afterwards and was present on the band's second album, Riot!.
 Davis also plays bass on the live albums The Final Riot! and Live in the UK.
 The band's third album, Brand New Eyes, was released on September 29, 2009.
 Their fourth album, Paramore, was released in 2013.
 In 2014, Davis was nominated for Best Bassist at the Alternative Press Music Awards.

 It was announced on December 14, 2015, that Davis would no longer be in the band, and that Paramore would continue as a duo.
 In February 2016, Davis became embroiled in a legal battle with Williams and Taylor York over ownership and authorship of the songs and a portion of the royalties from Paramore's self-titled album, as well as a share of the band's touring revenue and other income.
 Davis claimed Varoom Whoa, the business entity that operates Paramore, was a partnership, and that Williams and York are also partners.
 The business denied this, claiming Williams and York are employees (York also admitted this himself), that Davis was paid what he earned during his time in the band, and that while Williams is the only one signed to Atlantic Records, she shared her personal earnings with the band out of a sense of camaraderie.